ca-la/nix/README.md

 # Start a new terminal session to ensure `nix` is in your path
 which nix # to confirm you have `nix` in your path

-# Create nix configuration to enable Intel platform
+# Create nix configuration to enable Intel platform, flakes, and `nix` support
 mkdir -p ~/.config/nix
 cat > ~/.config/nix/nix.conf<< EOF
 system = aarch64-darwin